 Other activists have raised concerns about the health effects of the machines, claiming that AIT technology hasn’t been adequately tested.
 TSA insists that the scanners are safe for all passengers and meet national health and safety standards.

 But mostly, a coalition of privacy advocates is opposed to the way the scanners are used at the airport, with passengers forced to choose between walking through the machine or facing what’s called an “enhanced” pat-down.
 Many travelers complain that these manual exams by TSA agents are abusive and punitive.
-The TSA says that the “vast” majority of passengers do not receive pat-downs and that those who do have “important” rights that are respected by its screeners.
+The TSA states that its screeners respect the “important” rights of those passengers who receive pat-downs, and the “vast” majority of passengers do not undergo this procedure.

 What are the options?

 The rulemaking asks the public to comment on four possible changes in the way passengers are screened.
 First, TSA could turn the clock back to before 2008 and use metal detectors as the primary passenger screening technology.
-Any alarms would be resolved with a pat-down.
-This is an option already being offered without incident to a sizable group of passengers, including those who qualify for TSA’s expedited Pre-Check screening, airline crew members and military personnel on duty.
+Security personnel would resolve any alarms with a pat-down.
+This option is already available without incident to a sizable group of passengers, including those who qualify for TSA’s expedited Pre-Check screening, airline crew members, and military personnel on duty.